diacode/diacode-website/source/blog/2015-04-16-making-sense-of-amazon-web-services-introduction-for-noobs.html.markdown

 For tight budgets or complex requirements probably the best option nowadays is Amazon Web Services (AWS).
 However **moving to AWS is not an easy task until you have made sense of all the different services they offer**.
 Their [documentation](http://aws.amazon.com/) is often confusing and infested with buzzwords that probably are interesting for business people but not very helpful for actual developers.

-We would like you help you in your adventure but making a **quick summary of the services that Amazon offers and we are using in production** in different projects.
+We would like you help you in your adventure by making a **quick summary of the services that Amazon offers and we are using in production** in different projects.
 This doesn't intend to be an extensive description, just a quick overview from an actual developer perspective.

 Here is a summary of what we'll be covering today: